containers/toolbox/doc/toolbox-create.1.md

 Creates a new toolbox container.
 You can then use the `toolbox enter` command to interact with the container at any point.

 A toolbox container is an OCI container created from an OCI image.
-On Fedora the base image is known as `fedora-toolbox`.
+On Fedora, the default image is known as `fedora-toolbox:N`, where N is the release of the host.
 If the image is not present locally, then it is pulled from a well-known registry like `registry.fedoraproject.org`.
 The container is created with `podman create`, and its entry point is set to `toolbox init-container`.

 By default, toolbox containers are named after their corresponding images.
 If the image had a tag, then the tag is included in the name of the container,